-Except for my pen & ink drawings, most of my work has a digital component.
+Much of my work has a digital component.
 I always start with a sketch on watercolor paper.
 I then block the colors with watercolor.
 The next step is to take the watercolor painting and scan it.
-Then, on the computer, using and Cintiq tablet, I paint on layers of digital watercolor, pastel, or colored pencil.
-When satisfied with the result, my paintings are then giclée printed on either watercolor paper or canvas.
+Then, on the computer, using a Cintiq tablet, I paint on layers of digital watercolor, pastel, or colored pencil.
+When satisfied with the result, my paintings are then giclée printed on watercolor paper or canvas.
 The final step is to take the printed pieces and add acrylic paint, oil pastel, watercolor, or colored pencil, depending on the mood and style of the painting.
 This process is known as “embellishing.”
 Each of these final, embellished canvases or watercolor paintings is unique, and no two are alike.

 Giclée is a type of printing process that uses archival pigments that reproduce the tones and hues of the original painting.
 It is a standard for museum-quality printing and will last 100+ years.